buddhi1/GH-CUDA/README.md

 This execution generates *real-world_tests_counts.csv* spreadsheet in **results/** folder with the edge pair counts after each filter for the above-mentioned kernels.
 Table 2 in the template excel represents this data

 ## Reference
-Reference to cite when you use our work:
+Use following to cite our work:
 ```
 @inproceedings{ashan2023efficient,
   title={Efficient PRAM and Practical GPU Algorithms for Large Polygon Clipping with Degenerate Cases},